python/cpython/Doc/library/pickle.rst

 .. exception:: UnpicklingError

    Error raised when there is a problem unpickling an object, such as a data corruption or a security violation.
-It inherits :exc:`PickleError`.
+It inherits from :exc:`PickleError`.

    Note that other exceptions may also be raised during unpickling, including (but not necessarily limited to) AttributeError, EOFError, ImportError, and